 Get Rid of Booklice at Home

-Since booklice thrive in warm and damp environments, the best way to get rid of booklice on your property is to reduce moisture and humidity.
-While booklice may be harmless, mould can impact your health negatively and lead to a runny or blocked nose, as well as irritation of the eyes and skin.
+Since booklice thrive in warm, damp and humid environments, the best way to treat booklice on your property is to reduce moisture and humidity.
+While spotting booklice on wall may be harmless, the presence of mould and mildew can impact your health negatively.
+It can lead to a runny or blocked nose, as well as irritation of the eyes and skin.
 In more serious cases, it may even cause an asthma attack.

 While good housekeeping such as vacuuming regularly can help to get rid of physical booklice, more should be done to prevent an infestation from occurring.
 Here are some quick tips to deal with a booklice infestation on your property: